-- Wear protective gloves, clothing, eye, and face protection especially while handling blood or body fluid samples. - Store the kit at 4°C at all times. - Unused strips should be resealed in the aluminium foil along with the desiccant supplied and stored at 2-8 °C. - If crystals are observed in the 20X Wash buffer, warm to RT or 37°C until the crystals are completely dissolved.
-Mix well before dilution. - The TMB Color developing agent should be colorless (or could have a slight blue tinge) and transparent before using. - Ensure complete reconstitution and dilution of reagents prior to use. - All reagents should be mixed by gentle inversion or swirling prior to use.
-Do not induce foaming. - Before using the kit, spin tubes and bring down all components to the bottom of tubes. - All materials should be equilibrated to room temperature (RT; 20-25°C) before use. - It is highly recommended that the standards, samples and controls be assayed in duplicates. - Perform all assay steps in the order given and without any delays. - Change pipette tips between the addition of different reagent or samples.
+- Wear protective gloves, clothing, eye, and face protection especially while handling blood or body fluid samples. - Store the kit at 4°C at all times and do not use after the expiry date. - It is very important to bring all reagents and samples to room temperature (20-25°C) and mix them before starting the test run. - Unused strips should be resealed in the aluminium foil along with the desiccant supplied and stored at 2-8 °C. - If crystals are observed in the 20X Wash buffer, warm up to 37°C until the crystals are completely dissolved. - The TMB Color developing agent should be colorless (or could have a slight blue tinge) and transparent before using. - Ensure complete reconstitution and dilution of reagents prior to use. - All reagents should be mixed by gentle inversion or swirling prior to use.
+Do not induce foaming. - Before using the kit, spin tubes and bring down all components to the bottom of tubes. - All materials should be equilibrated to room temperature (RT; 20-25°C) before use. - It is highly recommended that the standards, samples and controls be assayed in duplicates. - Perform all assay steps in the order given and without any delays. - Change pipette tips between the addition of different reagent or samples. - For further internal quality control each laboratory should additionally use known samples.